-4.2.2.2.4.
+- 4.2.2.2.4.
 Stir the sample regularly and transfer it frequently from pan to pan until a saturated surface-dry condition is reached as indicated by the absence of free moisture on the bottom of the pan.
-All pans used should be slightly rusted to aid in detecting the presence of free moisture in the sample.
+All pans used should be slightly rusted to aid in detecting the presence of free moisture in the sample. - 4.2.2.2.5.

-4.2.2.2.5.
 Determine the mass of the empty flask.
-Record the value as "F".
+Record the value as "F". - 4.2.2.3.

-4.2.2.3.
 Immediately split out and weigh a sample of the saturated surface-dry material weighing not less than 500 g.
 Record this value as "B".
-Place the sample in the flask.

-4.2.2.4.
-Fill the flask to a level slightly below the calibration mark with water at a temperature of $77 \pm 2^{\circ}F$ ($25 \pm 1^{\circ}C$).
+Place the sample in the flask. - 4.2.2.4.
+Fill the flask to a level slightly below the calibration mark with water at a temperature of $77 \pm 2^{\circ}F$ (25 ± 1°C). - 4.2.2.5.

-4.2.2.5.
 Rotate the flask in an inclined position to eliminate all air bubbles.
 Do not shake.
 Allow the flask to sit for several minutes then roll flask again.
-Continue the process until there are no visible air bubbles present or for a maximum of 15 minutes, whichever comes first.
+Continue the process until there are no visible air bubbles present.